 In addition, any Moorpark College student who suspects they might have a disability that has never been previously assessed may request an appointment with an ACCESS Specialist to discuss the possibility of further evaluation.

 Moorpark College and ACCESS are devoted to making higher education accessible to all.
 We recognize the value of student diversity and we are committed to providing a campus climate conducive to the success of all students.
 In addition, we support both the spirit and the letter of Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 that guarantees every person with a disability equal access to all educational programs and activities offered by the College.

 Drop in or call ACCESS at (805) 378-1461 and make an appointment with one of our ACCESS Specialists.
 You may be asked to complete an Intake Interview about your disability so we can make sure you see the right person.

-*If you already know you have a disability, bring any paperwork you have that will help us verify and understand your special needs.
+- If you already know you have a disability, submit any paperwork you have that will help us verify and understand your special needs.

-*If you have a learning disability, bring your last school IEP (if available) and the psychologist's evaluation with all the test scores.
+- If you have a learning disability, submit your last school IEP (if available) and the psychologist's evaluation with all the test scores.